 Prayer is the turning of the mind and heart upwards to God in interior acts of adoration, thanksgiving, propitiation, and petition.
 Fervent prayer rightly overflows into exterior acts of devotion such as bows and genuflections, in accord with man’s spiritual and corporeal nature.
 In fact, such exterior acts are prayer in gesture form, and are part and parcel of worshipping God “in spirit and in truth.”
 Through prayer and gesture, then, man worships God with his whole being.

 Do Catholics Worship Saints, Angels, or Statues?

 When Catholics pray to the saints or the angels, they show great love and respect for them and ask for their powerful intercession before the one true God who is alone to be worshipped.
 This type of devotion, which may include litanies, hymns, or the rosary, is called veneration, and it is infinitely inferior to the devotion shown to God.
 Adoration, which is infinitely superior to veneration, is the apex of all devotion and is to be shown to God alone.
 In fact, such veneration is actually indirect worship of God, for we venerate in the saints and angels only their godly faith, virtues, and good works.

 What is Grace?

 Sanctifying grace is the life of the Holy Trinity given to the soul and animating it with a supernatural quality.
 A person who possesses this grace is holy, and, if he or she dies in the state of grace, will go to heaven.
 However, a person may lose this grace through grave sin.
 Sacramental confession restores lost grace.
 The seven sacraments are a primary means by which sanctifying grace is initially given, regularly increased, and even restored when lost.
 A person who dies unrepentant in grave sin, and thus, without sanctifying grace, is eternally lost.

 Actual grace is a temporary assistance by which God helps a person to do that which is good, right, and difficult, to understand His will, or to better comprehend a particular truth of the faith.
-Simply, actual grace is momentary strength and light from God.
+Simply, actual grace is divine but momentary strength or light.